What Makes a Drone NDAA Compliant? (2026 Guide)

 ASDA applies NDAA-style drone restrictions across all federal agencies, not just defense-related ones.
 It also limits how federal funds can be used to buy and operate drones.
 ASDA’s procurement prohibitions took full effect on December 22, 2025, making compliance mandatory for any federal funding use cases.

-So even if you’re not a federal agency, your funding source can trigger compliance requirements.
+This means even if you’re not a defense agency, your funding source can trigger compliance requirements.

 ASDA makes one thing clear.
 NDAA compliance is no longer optional or limited to defense use cases.
 It is now a baseline expectation for government-related drone procurement.